Post-Install Configuration

 ]', null);

 column.
-It is a JSON serialized array of object that define attributes that are rendered in the mobile app.
+It is a JSON-serialized array of an object that defines attributes rendered in the mobile app.
 The object structure is the following:

 id